 Fall Fest in Candler Park

-This year marks the 17th anniversary of Fall Fest in Candler Park, a two-day celebration of music, art, family and kicked off with a 5k race and a tour of homes.
-It’s called the Fall Fest because it takes place in October — so mark your calendars for 9/30 – 10/1 2017 — but it’s events like these that make people really fall for the charm of Candler Park and all that the Intown Atlanta communities have to offer.
+Enjoy a two-day celebration of music, art, family and kicked off with a 5k race and a tour of homes.
 An estimated 15,000 daily festival goers are expected.
 Fall Fest is FREE and produced by the Candler Park Neighborhood Organization a 501c4.
 All proceeds from the festival go directly back to benefiting the community.

 October Fall Festivals